HPC-driven drug discovery, from molecule to clinic.

 Structure-based discovery of an FDA-approved antidepressant as a potent Fascin1 inhibitor that blocks invasion of colorectal tumour cells in vitro and in vivo.
 Patent licensed (2023).
 Clinical study started in Murcia (2022).

-Trusted by partners and collaborators
+Partners and collaborators

 Partner with us